google-research/simclr/README.md

   An illustration of SimCLR (from <a href="https://ai.googleblog.com/2020/04/advancing-self-supervised-and-semi.html">our blog here</a>).
 </div>

+[News] June 17, 2020, we updated the code to reflect some changes in <a href="https://arxiv.org/abs/2006.10029">SimCLRv2</a>.
+The pre-trained and fine-tuned checkpoints for SimCLRv2 will be released soon.
+Stay tuned!

+## Pre-trained models for SimCLRv2

+Release soon.
+Stay tuned!

-## Pre-trained models
+## Pre-trained models for SimCLRv1

 The pre-trained models (base network with linear classifier layer) can be found below.
+Note that for these SimCLRv1 checkpoints, the projection head is not available.

 |                             Model checkpoint and hub-module                             |     ImageNet Top-1     |
 |-----------------------------------------------------------------------------------------|------------------------|